 - Check out my female BMT packing list for detailed info on what to bring and wear.
 It will help you out immensely (if you’re a girl).

 - The dining hall will be your worst nightmare in 0 week.
 I will cover everything there is to know about “chow” in a future post.

 - If you haven’t pooped in over 5 days, TELL SOMEONE.
 People can get really sick because they’re too scared to mention that they’re constipated.
 It’s totally normal.
 You’re either going to have diarrhea or constipation.
 Tell someone if it’s the latter.
 They take medical stuff seriously.
 You won’t get yelled out.

-- That being said, don’t complain about every little sore muscle.
+- Don’t complain about every little sore muscle.
 Learn the difference between soreness and pain.
-You do not want to get recycled because you miss so many classes and appointments due to medical issues.
+You do not want to be recycled for missing so many classes and appointments due to medical issues.
 Med hold is bad, and a lot of people that go there don’t come back.
 It’s not worth spending more time at BMT or getting discharged.